 7. The utility starts to program the new BIOS information into the flash ROM.
 The boot block will be updated automatically only when necessary.
-This will minimize the chance that a failed update will prevent your system from booting up.
+This will minimize the chance of a failed updating.
 When the programming is finished, Flashed Successfully will be displayed.